mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-immutabledict.markdown

 so that values cannot be modified after initially being set.

-These subjects go along with the `ImmutableDict` code examples:
+You should read up on these subjects along with these `ImmutableDict` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [Flask](/flask.html) and [web framework](/web-frameworks.html) concepts